Shovel Knight 3DS Review - The Old School Game Vault

 The Game Play:

-Rekindling your memories isn’t the only card that Shovel Knight has to play though.
+Rekindling your memories isn’t the only card that Shovel Knight has to play, though.
 It works because it executes the gameplay so well.
 Combat is challenging because you and your enemies are capable of knocking each other back, therefore making positioning crucial.
 You can shove your enemies back with your trusty shovel, but doing so nudges you back slightly as well.
 So you have to be careful where you decide to attack, or you might find yourself on the wrong end of a bottomless pit.
-You can’t just block the entire time to stay alive either.
+You can’t just block the entire time to stay alive, either.
 If you’re too late to attack, you might end up eating a death blow.
 If you’re too early, you might get countered and eat one anyway.

 You require precise timing on your jumps, because if you land on the edge, you might find an enemy ready to shove you into oblivion.
 On the other hand, if you see said enemy and jump too soon, you might plummet anyway.
 The game balances out the difficulty by offering you generously spaced checkpoints throughout its levels, so you don’t have to spend 10 minutes getting back to where you last died.
 However, since checkpoints are so frequent, more hardcore gamers might find the going slightly easier than they would have liked.

-Once you’ve got the basic fireball, strike and pogo strike combo down, you’ll rarely need to rely on anything more advanced to get you through the game.
-Sure, you might want to see how the invisibility cloak works or how adding an additional combo attack in the middle of your melee affects your progress, but you don’t really need to.
+Once you’ve got the basic fireball, strike and Pogo strike combo down, you’ll rarely need to rely on anything more advanced to get you through the game.
+Sure, you might want to see how the invisibility cloak works or how adding another combo attack in the middle of your melee affects your progress, but you don’t really need to.
 If you’re patient enough and have perfect timing, you’ve already got enough to beat the game.

 You will come across propellers that are driven by hamsters that look like they want to be anywhere but here.
 You will engage in a battle of wits with fully armored knights.
 Haunted houses, dodging lava while you try to stay on platforms – Shovel Knight has a lot of charming moments.

 Shovel Knight also does one other thing all the classic old school games did well – boss fights.
 Bosses in this game are diverse and challenging.
 You have to figure out their individual attack patterns and figure out strategies to deal with them.
 This is the one avenue in the game where you will have to make use of every single item that you are equipped with to ensure victory.

-Shovel Knight is a testament to good game design.
+Yes, the game is a testament to good game design.
 Even if this game was released 20 years ago, it would have been equally fun, and will still probably be fun to play 20 years from today.
-While the game falls short on additional playthroughs because you’ve already seen everything and you know what to do to survive.
+While the game falls short on additional walkthroughs because you’ve already seen everything, and you know what to do to survive.